daymxn/bs-cli/README.md

 I've been working on a lot of rbxts projects lately, and I found myself copy and pasting a lot of the same files (eg; testing).

-Furthermore, the "scripts" section of `package.json` was getting *execcively* long, and it was hard to see the commands at a glance.
+Furthermore, the "scripts" section of `package.json` was getting _excessively_ long, and it was hard to see the commands at a glance.

 By abstracting all my scripts into a single CLI, I'm now able to not only